-Psalm 73 – read and compare multiple versions
+Psalm 73 – search, read, and compare multiple versions of the Bible

 to those who are pure in heart.